Training and Support

 At Tony Roma’s we continually look at improvements that can be made on a training and operational level.
 One example of franchise communications is our Franchise Advisory Committee, comprised of two franchise owners from the United States, one from Canada and overseas.
 The Franchise Advisory Committee meets regularly, and we have a quarterly newsletter, “The Roma Rack”.

-“The people running your restaurants are the most important part of the team,” CEO Stephen K. Judge says.
+“The people running your restaurants are the most important part of the team,” Vice President of Franchise Development Jonathan Benjamin says.
 “The employees and the managers are the brand packaging in the restaurants.”